laymonage/slides-student-maintainer/slides.md

 <!--
 So, how do we make the most of these mentorship programs?

 First, prepare the project ideas.
 If you're an open source maintainer, think about what are some good projects that can be done in a few months.
 Good projects are well-defined, not too big and not too small.

-This might be obvious, but make sure the idea itself has been accepted by the community.
-You don't want to waste everybody's time working on something that nobody wants.
+Also, this might be obvious, but make sure the idea itself has been accepted by the community.
+You don't want to waste everybody's time working on something that nobody wants, or if there's a strong pushback.

 Also, don't limit yourself to "core" projects.
 For bigger projects like Django and Python, if you don't have good ideas for the core codebase, think about the ecosystem.
 The supporting packages, libraries, tools, websites, and so on.
 Wagtail started participating in GSoC under the Django umbrella, but now we have our own organization.